tjbenneche/rampup-curriculum/2015-04-19-javascript-syllabus.md

 - **DOM Manipulation**: how to use selectors and manipulate elements on a web page via user action
 - **Basic Web Functions**: build simple functions that would be found in a framework like jQuery to handle interaction on the web

-## Week 6 - jQuery and Other Libraries
+## Week 6 - jQuery & Other Libraries

 This class will introduce popular JavaScript web frameworks, particularly jQuery, and their implementation.

 - **Frameworks**: how to include a framework or library in your project, various usecases
 - **jQuery**: implement jQuery, examine source code to compare to functions written in class, review syntax differences from vanilla JavaScript

-## Week 7 - Interacting with Data, AJAX & JSON
+## Week 7 - Interacting with Data: AJAX & JSON

 This class will explain how to work with external data objects, the JSON format, and asynchronous interaction via AJAX.